zyzzzz-123/GANproject/README.md

 ![](./imgs/1.jpg)

 ## Academic poster
-### If you want to know more about the details of our implementation, you will
-obtain sufficient information in our academic poster.
+### If you want to know more about the details of our implementation, you can refer to our academic poster.
 ![](./imgs/2.jpg)